Crown of the Kingdom of Poland: Union of Krewo

-The Union of Krewo was a set of prenuptial agreements made in the Kreva Castle on August 13, 1385.
+The Union of Krewo was a set of prenuptial agreements made at Kreva Castle on August 13, 1385, between Lithuanian Grand Duke Jogaila and Polish lords, who were offering him the hand of Queen Jadwiga of Poland.
 Once Jogaila confirmed the prenuptial agreements on August 14, 1385, Poland and Lithuania formed a personal union.
-The agreements included the adoption of Christianity, repatriation of lands "stolen" from Poland by its neighbours, and terras suas Lithuaniae et Russiae Coronae Regni Poloniae perpetuo applicare, the clause which formed the personal union.
+The agreements included the adoption of Christianity, repatriation of lands lost by the Crown.
+Jogaila also pledged to permanently attach his Lithuanian and Ruthenian lands to the Crown of the Kingdom of Poland (terras suas Lithuaniae et Rusie Corone Regni Poloniae perpetuo aplicare), the clause which formed the personal union.
 After being baptized at the Wawel Cathedral in Kraków on February 15, 1386, Jogaila began to formally use the name Władysław.
 Three days after his baptism, the marriage between Jadwiga and Władysław II Jagiełło took place.
+Over the next few years, the Lithuanian princes from the Gediminid dynasty paid homage to Jogaila, himself a Lithuanian and Gediminid, his wife Jadwiga, and the Crown of the Kingdom of Poland.